AndrewJackson-Code/Homie/README.md

 # Features
 - Simple modular panel like design
 - Light and dark mode with coloured gradient accents per panel
-- Links to personal blog (not created yet), Proxmox Cluster Info, and Web Game Project.
+- Links to personal blog (not created yet), Proxmox Cluster Info (192.168.0.210, JSON output only no interactivity), and Web Game Project.